OlexiyZh/moc_chat/README.md

 ```

 ## TODOs list
-* Change WebSocket port to 1030
 * Create new entity to save user credentials.
 User service should retrieve Entity without password.
 * Review and check exception handling
 * Add payload logging
-* Can't connect to ws with SSL

-## Notes
-For some reasons in docker-compose password matchers does not work.

-It's strange because it works well on when I run jar file on local machine